skvadrik/re2c/src/manual/options/options_list.rst

 ``-d --debug-output``
     Creates a parser that dumps information about the current position and the state the parser is in.
-    This is useful to debug parser issues and states.
+    This is useful for debugging parser issues and states.
 If you use this switch, you need to define a ``YYDEBUG`` macro, which will be called like a function with two parameters: ``void YYDEBUG (int state, char current)``.
     The first parameter receives the state or ``-1`` and the second parameter